rhammell/nft-me/README.md

 Mint an NFT with the following steps:

-1. **Connect Wallet** - Click 'Connet Wallet' to connect your MetaMask wallet to the application and sign an authenication transaction.
+1. **Connect Wallet** - Click 'Connet Wallet' to connect your MetaMask wallet accounts to the application and sign an authenication transaction.

 2. **Capture Image** - Click 'Capture Image' to collect a snapshot from your webcam.
 Default name and description details will be filled in, which can be edited.
+These details will be included in the NFT metadata.

-3. **Select Network** - Click 'Select Network' dropdown to choose which network contract the image will be minted to.
+3. **Select Network** - Click 'Select Network' to choose which network version of the NFT-Me contract the image will be minted to.
 MetaMask will prompt you to switch to the selected network if not already connected to it.

 4. **Mint NFT** - Click 'Mint NFT' to begin the minting process.
-The captured image and metadata are uploaded to IPFS.
-Then,
+The captured image, followed by the NFT metadata are uploaded to IPFS.
+The, the user is prompted by MetaMask to sign a transaction calling the `mint` function of the NFT-Me contract, passing in the metadata IPFS URI as a parameter.
+When the transaction is complete, links to view the NFT on OpenSea, and view the transaction details on the block explorer are provided.